roboxerox/Label_Click/README.md

 # Label_Click
-This is a exmple of clickable label in qt
+This is an exmple of clickable label in qt

 ## Qmake build && Run